gordon-cs/gordon-360-api/README.md

 ###### ACT_CLUB_DEF_INSERT_TRIGGER

 Everytime a record is inserted into the ACT_CLUB_DEF table, this trigger runs the UPDATE_ACT_INFO stored procedure.
+Although not clear in the name, this trigger also runs whenever a row is deleted from ACT_CLUB_DEF.

 ## The Code